Andrew is an experienced Clinical Negligence barrister and head of the Clinical Negligence and Personal Injury Groups.

 Would you like to continue adding to your brochure or go to the Brochure Builder to begin the download?Go to Brochure Builder Continue

-- A variety of digital amputations and hand injuries to factory workers.
+- A variety of digital amputations and hand injuries to industrial workers.

 - A severe upper limb injury to a construction worker who fell from scaffolding.